hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 `kubectl describe at at-sample`{{execute T1}}

 The description show the phase state as well.
 However, the phase is still pending.
-Also, notice there are not pods started.
+Also, notice there are no Pods started.

 `kubectl get pods`{{execute}}